 “To curl or straighten your hair quicker, preheat your iron to a high enough temperature for your hair type.
 About 350 degrees for fine hair and up to 450 degrees for thicker hair.
 For both straightening and curling, moving slowly and deliberately is often quicker.” — Nicole Pascual, stylist at Sally Hershberger LA

-- Move it around – Concentrating heat on one section will cause split ends and damage your hair further.
+- Move it around – Concentrating heat on one section will cause split ends and cause even further hair damage.
 Keep the heat moving and evenly distributed.
 You should hold heat over any section for more than a few seconds.

 - You need a clean sweep – Never use heat on hair that is dirty or filled with product build up.
 Your flat iron and curling iron should also be wiped clean of any residue.
 Build up and muck will cause your hair to snag and pull resulting in breakage.